 Scholarships that began at $300 per year currently provide $1,200 per year with a maximum of $4,800 for four years of schooling per student.

 Funding for the program, less the Ia Drang element, derives primarily from the Foundation’s primary investment portfolio, the annual Division fund drive and random donations from the membership and those interested in providing support for education.
 The Association annually provides $12,000 to satisfy projected shortfalls up to a predetermined maximum.
 All eligible candidates for grants who are children of deceased members of the Division are funded.
-Active Duty Soldiers and their spouses and children compete for grants and selection is made annually by a board comprised of Command Sergeants Major of the Division acting in their private capacity as members of the Association.
-All requests for grants in this category were satisfied through school year 1996/1997, however the large number of active duty applications for school year 1997/1998 necessitated that grants be awarded in order of priority.
+The number of scholarships and grants for Active Duty Soldiers and their spouses are determined during the June Foundation Trustee Meeting .

 Funding for the Ia Drang program comes from donations specifically earmarked for this category of grant.
 Ia Drang funds are separately invested in a fenced program to build up an investment corpus to sustain additional grants from its proceeds.